TerryJCZhang/BeyondMemorization/README.md

 A novel benchmark derived directly from research papers and mathematical forums that assesses LLMs' abilities on authentic mathematical tasks.

+We provide a [HuggingFace dataset](https://huggingface.co/datasets/ethz-spylab/RealMath), which includes 633 samples from *math.arXiv*, 111 samples from *cs.arXiv*, and 542 samples from *Math Stack Exchange*.

 ![description](teaser.png)
 ## Motivation